-According the Pro Football Hall of Fame, Tunnell dropped back as the “strut” in New York’s umbrella defenses.
+According to the Pro Football Hall of Fame, Tunnell dropped back as the “strut” in New York’s umbrella defenses.
 For modern-era fans, Tunnell effectively played the safety role in a dime defense.
-Nicknamed “offense on defense,” Tunnell retired with a then record 79 interceptions (now 2nd of all-time), for 1,282 return yards and 4 touchdowns, in 14 years with the New York Giants and Green Bay Packers.
-As an all-around athlete, Tunnell also led the NFL in punt return yardage in 1951 and 1952.
+Nicknamed “offense on defense,” he retired with a then-record 79 interceptions (now 2nd of all-time) for 1,282 return yards and 4 touchdowns in 14 years with the New York Giants and Green Bay Packers.

-Historically, Larry Wilson labored in relative obscurity for the moribund St. Louis Cardinals [editor’s note: not to be confused with the MLB team of the same name, the St. Louis Cardinals are now based in Arizona] franchise.
+Historically, Larry Wilson labored in relative obscurity for the moribund St. Louis Cardinals franchise (not to be confused with the MLB team of the same name, the St. Louis Cardinals are now based in Arizona).
 Wilson was credited for his perfection of the safety blitz, where he would time his approach to the line of scrimmage alongside the snap count and simply tee off upon the opposing quarterback.
-In coverage, Wilson was also a force to be reckoned with throughout his 13-year career.
-In 1966, Wilson snagged 10 interceptions for 180 return yards and two touchdowns.
+And in 1966, Wilson snagged 10 interceptions for 180 return yards and two touchdowns.

-Certainly, Wilson never dreamed of a Hall of Fame career, as a 1960 seventh round pick out of the University of Utah.
-In training camp, Wilson was a disaster on the offensive side of the ball and at cornerback.
-Larry Wilson, of course, impressed his coaches when he would crash down into the pocket on the safety blitz to take his shots.
+Certainly, Wilson never dreamed of a Hall of Fame career as a 1960 seventh-round pick out of the University of Utah.
+He was a disaster on the offensive side of the ball and at cornerback in training camp.
+But he impressed his coaches when he would crash down into the pocket on the safety blitz to take his shots.
 With the safety blitz, a star was born.

 Troy Polamalu is one of the most distinguished athletes to ever suit up and strap on a pair of shoulder pads.
 Contrary to his looks and soft-spoken demeanor, Troy Polamalu was a force.
 With a $1 million insurance policy on his flowing locks, Polamalu flew all over the field to run amok, rack up tackles, snatch interceptions, and inflict punishing hits.

 As Superman, Polamalu was likely to go airborne at the line of scrimmage and drag down the opposing running back on fourth and inches.
-This former USC standout has mastered the art of the strip sack, where he times his blitz release perfectly, dips his shoulder past a lumbering tackle on the edge, and karate chops the football out of the quarterback’s hands from the blind side.
-Next, Polamalu is on the move for Steeler Nation, as he scoops the football off the grass and weaves in and out of traffic toward the end zone.
+This former USC standout mastered the art of the strip sack, where he timed his blitz release perfectly to get the ball out of the quarterback’s hands.

-Vintage Reed hung back in the secondary after the snap, as if he were somewhat out of the action.
+Vintage Reed hung back in the secondary after the snap, as if removed from the action.
 At that point, the opposing quarterback would test Reed deep and let the ball fly on a post pattern.
-Immediately, Reed would be on the move to cover large tracts of turf and jump the route for a perfectly timed pick.
+Immediately, Reed would be on the move and jump the route for a perfectly-timed pick.
 From here, his Baltimore Ravens teammates would transition into offense — with Reed safely high-stepping behind a convoy of goons into the clear for six.

 Paul Krause served as the ultimate backstop for the 1970s Purple People Eaters at Minnesota.
 Nicknamed Centerfielder, Krause went on to snag 81 interceptions and break Emlen Tunnell’s longstanding record (79).
 Remarkably, the Centerfielder only missed two games over the course of his 16-year career.